 Why Crazy Realistic Zebra Horses Matter

-Sure, paining a horse in real-time to look like a zebra is cool, but how does it impact me?
+Sure, painting a horse in real-time to look like a zebra is cool, but how does it impact me?

 No longer do we seem to care whether or not something is factually accurate.
-The value of content is now measured by the number of likes, clicks and re-posts it garners.
+The value of content is now measured by the number of likes, clicks and retweets it garners.

-But what happens when a bad actor picks up the tool, subtely tweaking content and dropping in an inflamatory phrase?
-Combined with social media's perchant for viral content, something entertaining could spread extremely quickly.
+But what happens when a bad actor picks up the tool, subtly tweaking content and dropping in an inflammatory phrase?
+Combined with social media's penchant for viral content, something entertaining could spread extremely quickly.

 What if I sent you a recording of your best friend disowning you, and used it to manipulate you?

 Soon, the loch will be overflowing with monsters.
 Only they'll be in Ultra HD, and be indistinguishable from reality.